Transmission/Communication Medium or Channel:

 • Radio signals have been used for a long time to transmit analog information.

-• Because of the ability to pass through the ionosphere (top) layer of atmosphere, radio wave is suitable for satellite to earth transmission.
+• Because of the ability to pass through the ionosphere (top) layer of atmosphere, radio waves are suitable for satellite-to-earth transmission.

 • Radio waves are suitable for long-distance wireless data transmission.